1996: A Year That Transformed Wrestling -

 7. Aug 26th 1996… Spraypaint skunk Flair’s hair by Hogan – Self-reflexive Branding

 When Hollywood Hogan won the WCW Heavyweight title at Hog Wild in 1996, he unpacked his new tool of the trade (or possibly trick of the trade) – a can of black spray paint.
 He proceeded to brand the gold title belt with black lettering spelling out “nWo”.
 It didn’t stop.
-Over the following months, nWo flyers were released to the crowds at events, banners hung like marquees and a lot more spray paint, especially onto the bare backs of fallen opponents.
-The coup de grace was possibly when Hogan spray painted a skunk stripe across the head of Ric Flair after first blinding him with the aerosol spray.
+Over the following months, nWo flyers were released to the crowds at events, nWo banners hung like marquees around the stadiums, and there was a lot more spray paint, especially onto the bare backs of fallen opponents.
+The coup de grace came when Hogan spray painted a skunk stripe across the head of Ric Flair after first blinding him with the aerosol.
 The black became a symbol for the bully organization which they emphasized when beating on the Nasty Boyz for wearing unsanctioned black nWo shirts.
 The branding brought a refreshing honesty to professional wrestling, whose producers had manipulated fans for years with heavy-handed marketing techniques such as Hogan’s Hulkamania and Macho Man’s Slim Jims.
 The nWo brand was ironic due to how overtly it was engineered and purveyed to the public.
-The upshot was that fans could rightfully choose between WCW stable or nWo gang.
+The upshot was that fans could rightfully choose between supporting the WCW stable or the nWo gang.
 In a previous generation, the marketing would have imposed consolidation - cheer for faces and boo the heels.